 Peter McBride Inspire.

-Places are still available at our early bird rate and you can book your place by emailing firstname.lastname@example.org and receive an invoice or directly on our Eventbrite page.
+The Early Bird special for our Autism Conference has closed, but you still have time to register.
+You can book your place by emailing firstname.lastname@example.org and receive an invoice or directly on our Eventbrite page.
 Your conference fee includes:

 Complimentary refreshments throughout the day